alphagov/notifications-tech-docs/source/documentation/_api_docs.md

 ```
 You can leave out this argument if a template does not have any placeholder fields for personalised information.

-Find out how to reduce the risk of malicious content injection in placeholders [here](#reducing-the-risk-of-malicious-content-injection-in-placeholders)
+Find out how to [reduce the risk of malicious content injection in placeholders](#reducing-the-risk-of-malicious-content-injection-in-placeholders).

 ##### reference (optional)